Hyperion60/Roblox-Extractor/README.md

 # Make Yourself : Python Extractor

+This program has been tested under Python 3.5 on Windows 10.

 ## User manual

 To use the script, you must edit the Input Folder (`DIR_IN`) and the Output Folder (`DIR_OUT`) at the begin of the Python file.